Description

 • The IP address or hostname in the JDBC URL is wrong.

-• Hostname in JDBC URL is not recognized by the local DNS server.
+• The hostname in the JDBC URL is not recognized by the local DNS server.

 • A non-compatible version of the JDBC driver is used.